Skip to main content

 What's on in Verbier January 2018

 February is a popular month for families so the slopes are noticeably busier as soon as the four-week school holidays begin.
-Fortunately, the 4 Vallees ski area is so vast, that even in high season you can find quiet slopes and minimal lift queues.
+Fortunately, the 4 Vallรฉes ski area is so vast, that even in high season you can find quiet slopes and minimal lift queues.
 Here are our insider's top tips for the school holidays:

-1. It will be almost impossible to book private lessons over this period, group lessons are the best option.
+1. Group lessons are the best option in the busy period, as private lessons are almost impossible to book - unless you got in early.
 Make sure to get your ski and snowboard lessons booked well in advance to avoid disappointment.

 2. If you're not in ski school, be an early bird.
 Arrive at the lifts before they open so that you get up and away before the ski school classes set out around 09:15.